fzhwenzhou/CSC1004-Java-ChatRoom/Doc.md

 2. Java Thread for chat client and voice chat client.
 3. Java Socket for chat client, voice chat client, login, and register.
 4. javax.sound.sampled for playing and recording audio.
-5. SQLite database for server to store data.
+5. SQLite database for storing data on server.
-6. sqlite-jdbc for connect SQLite database to Java.
+6. sqlite-jdbc for connecting SQLite database to Java.
 7. File I/O for message history.

 ## Usage